 This list is not exhaustive, but it should give you a good start in understanding the rules that might apply to your listing in Ontario.
 If you have questions, contact the appropriate government department or agency directly, or consult a local lawyer or tax professional.

 The Ontario Fire Code contains specific requirements for the installation and maintenance of smoke alarms and carbon monoxide alarms.
 You can learn about Ontario’s fire safety rules at the Ontario Government’s website.
-As Ontario hosts, you may also want to consider contacting your local fire service to determine how these and other fire safety regulations may apply to your listing.
+Ontario Hosts may also want to consider contacting your local fire service to determine how these and other fire safety regulations may apply to your listing.

 In most jurisdictions, money you earn from hosting is income and may be subject to tax.
 This is an especially complex topic, so you should take time to understand the rules as they apply to you and your particular situation.
 For more information about tax obligations and filing returns in Ontario, please visit Canada Revenue Agency’s website, which provides details about what taxes may apply in your particular circumstances.